mroyal/frontend/README.md

 ## Usage

-Once the server is running, you can access the list of customers at this URL:
+Once the server is running, you can access the customers using the server's API endpoints.
+For example:

 Show customers : `GET /api/customers/`